Arles Cole, last known Tulsa-area Pearl Harbor survivor, dies at 96

 Arles Cole, a World War II Navy veteran believed to be the Tulsa area’s last living survivor of the Pearl Harbor attack, died Friday, Dec.
 4, his family said.
+He was 96.

 Floral Haven Funeral Home in Broken Arrow is handling arrangements.
 Due to the COVID-19 pandemic, no visitation is planned.